 If the respondent jurisdiction is unable to provide a written submission within 60 days, they may seek an extension.
-Extensions will be considered at IHPA's discretion.
+Extensions will be considered at IHACPA's discretion.
 The period of any extension will be as short as is reasonably appropriate in the circumstances.

 Any request for an extension should be made in writing and include reasons for the request.
-IHPA will consult with the health minister of the applicant jurisdiction (including in relation to the proposed length of any extension) when deciding on the request for extension.
+IHACPA will consult with the health minister of the applicant jurisdiction (including in relation to the proposed length of any extension) when deciding on the request for extension.

-In making its decision on the request for an extension, IHPA will consider:
+In making its decision on the request for an extension, IHACPA will consider:

-- the reasons given by the respondent jurisdiction, including whether the extension is requested because of circumstances outside of their control (for example, delays in obtaining information from third parties needed to prepare the submission) - the level of detail provided to enable IHPA to understand the basis of the request - the terms of the response received from the applicant jurisdiction - what is fair and reasonable to both parties in the circumstances of the particular case - any other matters IHPA considers relevant.
+- the reasons given by the respondent jurisdiction, including whether the extension is requested because of circumstances outside of their control (for example, delays in obtaining information from third parties needed to prepare the submission) - the level of detail provided to enable IHACPA to understand the basis of the request - the terms of the response received from the applicant jurisdiction - what is fair and reasonable to both parties in the circumstances of the particular case - any other matters IHACPA considers relevant.

-Where IHPA grants an extension, both jurisdictions will be advised in writing.
+Where IHACPA grants an extension, both jurisdictions will be advised in writing.

-(2d) IHPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction
+(2d) IHACPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction

-IHPA will provide a copy of the response received from the respondent jurisdiction to the applicant jurisdiction.
+IHACPA will provide a copy of the response received from the respondent jurisdiction to the applicant jurisdiction within 14 days of receipt unless agreed otherwise.